sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 Individual variability
 >One kind of between-child variation suggests that the earliest stages of phonological production may not coincide with the initial state of phono- logical learning.

+>What if children misperceive more complicated syllable structures as simpler ones?

+**Issues w OT**